subramanyammolleti/subramanyammolleti.github.io/about.md

   Open Source, I love to spend time on My Ubuntu Machine learning something.
 </p>

 I have Done Bachelor of Technology in Computer Science at [JNTUK](http://www.jntuk.edu.in/).
-Currently I'm working as a Software Engineer in [Smart IMS Inc.](http://www.smartims.com/) at it's *Hyderabad Development Center.*
+Currently I'm working as a Software Engineer in [CELES CARE.](https://celes.care/) a Health Care Startup at it's *Hyderabad Development Center.*

 I'm interested in *Web, Open Source, Mobile and Algorithms.*